rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Let's consider the new JS app as an instructional material.
 Referential transparency creates learning objectives (inputs and outputs can be learned if outputs are predictable) while explicit types are an instructional material in itself (a blueprint).
 The biggest prerequisite for the implementers was knowledge about what to avoid.

-Besides some common sense FP, what else can we do to control extraneous load?
+Besides some common sense principles (feel free to add more), what else can we do to control extraneous load?
 Things are about to get more tricky.
 Human cognitive load is limited but we can do abstract reasoning.
 It is simpler for us to deal with a few generalized abstractions than with a multiplicity of concretes[^concrete].
 And, as we know, abstractions are a better use of our working memory _chunk_ space.
 This suggests exploring the space of programming abstractions.
 Unfortunately, programming abstractions are nontrivial.
 That makes them hard to learn, but what is worse is that developers and language designers sometimes (if not often) mess them up.
 Instead of decreasing, this increases (or even explodes) the cognitive load.
 We will explore this topic in [Extraneous nature of abstraction](#extraneous-nature-of-abstraction).